 Anton Seidl, “Good Night,” and “Wagner at Coney Island – a lecture by Joseph Horowitz

 Linden String Quartet & Michael Brown

-Join us for a rare performance of Mozart’s own intimate arrangement for piano and string quartet of his Piano Concerto No. 12 in A Major, K. 414 and the exquisite yet seldom performed Elgar Piano Quintet, performed by Fischoff Competition Gold Medalists the Linden String Quartet and rising star Michael Brown.
+Join us for a rare performance of Mozart’s own intimate arrangement for piano and string quartet of his Piano Concerto No. 14 in E-flat Major, K. 449 and the exquisite yet seldom performed Elgar Piano Quintet, performed by Fischoff Competition Gold Medalists the Linden String Quartet and rising star Michael Brown.